Featured image of post Run!

 error: creating user | createUser | app-54fb9-n4vkg

-And then it hits me: after checking, all the messages, success and error, come from the same pod.
+And then something hits me: after checking, absolutely all the messages, success and error alike, come from the same pod.

-And yet, I know a little about this microservice and I know that it’s supposed to run on two pods, not least to spread the load.
-This is suspicious.
+Yet, I have some basic knowledge about this microservice and I know that it’s supposed to run on two pods, notably to distribute the load.
+That’s suspicious.

-So rather than go to the source code, I logged on to the infra to monitor the status of the pods, and bingo: one of them was down.
+So rather than head to the source code, I connect to the infra to monitor the status of the pods, and bingo: one of the two had gone down.

-The load was then concentrated on a single pod, which didn’t hold the full load, and which dropped some of the requests.
+The load then found itself concentrated on a single pod, which then found itself struggling to handle everything, and dropped some of the requests.

 I restarted the pod, restarted the synchronization, the load was once again distributed between the two pods, everything passed.

-All that’s left now is to find out why this pod fell, but a large part of the root cause has been established.
+All that’s left now is to dig into why this pod crashed, but a large chunk of the RCA has been established.

-This example shows that having an overview of the information we have at our disposal can enable us to broaden our intuition towards a cause that may not have been suspected at first.
+This example shows that having an overview of the information we have at our disposal can allow us to broaden our intuition towards a cause that wasn’t necessarily suspected at first sight.

-I’d like to finish talking about troubleshooting by mentioning another method called “five whys”.
+I’d like to finish talking about troubleshooting by mentioning another method called the “Five Whys”.

-Wikipedia definition: The five whys are an iterative questioning technique used to explore the cause-and-effect relationships underlying a particular problem.
+Wikipedia definition: The five whys are an iterative interrogative technique used to explore the cause-and-effect relationships underlying a particular problem.

 The main aim of this technique is to determine the root cause of a defect or problem by repeating the “why?” question five times, each time linking the current “why” to the answer of the previous “why”.

-The method asserts that the answer to the fifth “why” posed in this way should reveal the root cause of the problem.
+The method claims that the answer to the fifth “why” asked this way should reveal the root cause of the problem.

 Example: